Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Introduction

-\begin{itemize} \item Our work proactively embarks on the exploration of the significance of instance representations in 3D Semantic Scene Completion (SSC).
-Through incorporating a sparse set of instance queries to aggregate from image and voxel features, we enable optimal scene understanding by explicitly modeling instance-centric semantics. \item We effectively capture global scene context from the queries, providing an efficient and holistic comprehension of the surroundings, while mitigating the issues related to geometric ambiguity through contextual scene reasoning. \item The proposed Symphonies framework achieves state-of-the-art results of 13.02 mIoU and 41.07 IoU on the SemanticKITTI benchmark, surpassing the latest approaches.
-These results highlight the significant potential of our paradigm in advancing autonomous driving and scene understanding. \end{itemize}
+\begin{itemize} \item We introduce Symphonies, a pioneering paradigm for 3D Semantic Scene Completion (SSC), which delves into modeling instance-centric semantics using sparse instance queries, facilitating efficient interactions between image and volume features through our proposed Serial Instance-Propagated Attentions. \item Symphonies effectively captures global scene context through the fusion of instance queries, enabling a holistic comprehension of the surroundings.
+The scene context contributes to mitigating geometric ambiguity via contextual scene reasoning and refined geometry provided by the proposed Depth-Rectified Voxel Proposal Layer. \item Our proposed method significantly surpasses existing approaches on challenging SSC benchmarks, achieving 15.04 mIoU on SemanticKITTI and 18.58 mIoU on SSCBench-KITTI-360.
+These results underscore the considerable potential of our paradigm in advancing autonomous driving and scene understanding. \end{itemize}